‘Huge’ explosion rocks St. Vincent as volcano keeps erupting

 There were no immediate reports of injuries or death, but government officials were scrambling to respond to the latest eruption, which was even bigger than the first eruption that occurred Friday morning.
 Roughly 16,000 people who live in communities close to the volcano had been evacuated under government orders on Thursday, but an unknown number have remained behind and refused to move.

 Cots, tents, water tanks and other basic supplies were flooding into St. Vincent as nearby nations rushed to help those affected by the eruptions.
 At least four empty cruise ships floated nearby, waiting to take evacuees to other islands who have agreed to temporarily receive them, including Antigua and Grenada.
-All government sea port employees were asked to report
+Gonsalves, however, said he expects his administration might call off the cruise ships since the vast majority of people seem to be staying in St. Vincent for now.

+The only people evacuated from St. Vincent via cruise ship are 136 farm workers who are part of a seasonal agricultural program and had been stranded on the island.
+The group was supposed to fly to Canada, but their flight was cancelled as a result of Friday’s explosion.
+They arrived Saturday in St. Lucia and will board a flight to Canada from there.

-Prime Minister Ralph Gonsalves said in an interview with local station NBC Radio that his government will do everything possible to help those forced to abandon their homes in ash-filled communities.
+Gonsalves told NBC Radio on Sunday that his government will do everything possible to help those forced to abandon their homes in ash-filled communities.

 “It’s a huge operation that is facing us,” he said.
 “It’s going to be costly, but I don’t want us to penny pinch…this is going to be a long haul.”